Mitigation Management

 For the most part, applications must be submitted by an "eligible" city, county, special district, public school, university, or community college to be considered for funding.
 In some cases, counties or communities may apply for a mitigation grant on behalf of a private school, university, or two-year college.
 Due to various requirements, applications from individuals cannot be accepted; however, an eligible subapplicant may apply for funding to mitigate private structures in cases of flood buyouts.

 All interested subapplicants must apply to the Applicant (Missouri State Emergency Management Agency).
 The table below identifies, in general, eligible subapplicants.
 For specific details regarding eligible subapplicants, refer to 44 CFR Part 206.434(a) for HMGP and 44 CFR Part 79.6(a) for FMA.
-For HMGP and PDM, see 44 CFR Part 206.2(16) for a definition of local governments.
+See 44 CFR Part 206.2(16) for a definition of local governments.

 Eligible Activities